 The next big question is whether low-carb diets are better for weight loss than other diets that are higher in carbohydrates.
 Well, thankfully for us, this has been studied extensively over the past several decades.

 First, when you tightly control people's diets and measure virtually every part of their metabolism, it is apparent that low-carb diets are not better for weight loss.
 They might be slightly worse for body fat loss than low-fat diets.
 This holds true even if you go to very low levels of carbohydrate intake.

 Second, when you adopt a low-carb diet in the real world and over more extended periods, we still see very similar results.
 The majority of the clinical trials that have examined whether low-carb diets are better than other diets for fat loss show that low-carb diets result in the same amount of weight loss as other diets.

 See How Many Carbs Per Day to Lose Weight to explore more.

 Although the idea that carbohydrates control body fat has been popular in the media, there is little scientific evidence to support it.
 Unless you have extreme levels of carbohydrate intake, there is no real link between carbohydrates and body fat.

 Additionally, when you conduct careful scientific experiments, it turns out that carbohydrates are less fattening than dietary fat.
 When followed in the real-world, low-carb diets can be useful for weight loss, but they are not any more effective than other calorie matched diets.

 If you want healthy recipe ideas, more nutritional advice, and an introduction to the NASM-CNC, check out our free nutrition mini course here.
-And If you are looking to get your feet wet as a Nutrition Coach, check out our online CEU courses on nutrition.
+And If you are looking to get your feet wet as a certified specialist in nutrition, check out our online CEU courses on nutrition.